The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: Summary and conclusions

 \section{Summary and conclusions}

-We started by analyzing the theoretical expression of the effective running Hubble constant, as it was introduced in ~\cite{dainotti2021} and in ~\cite{schiavone_proceeding}.
-Actually, we evaluated $\mathcal{H}_0(z)$ in correspondence to a $w$CDM-model, outlining how the increasing or decreasing behavior in $z$ of this quantity are markers either of a quintessence or of a phantom nature of the dark energy, respectively.
-In fact, we have shown in Figure~\ref{fig:H0z_two}, that, for $w>-1$ the derivative $d\mathcal{H}_0/dz$ is always positive, while becoming negative when $w<-1$, the case $w=1$ (i.e., a $\Lambda$CDM-model) clearly implies, as it must, a uniform effective Hubble constant within the studied redshift range.
+We started by analyzing the theoretical expression of the effective running Hubble constant, as it was introduced in \citet{dainotti2021} and in \citet{schiavone2024}.
+Actually, we evaluated $\mathcal{H}_0(z)$ in correspondence to a $w$CDM and a $w_0w_a\mathrm{CDM}$ models, outlining how the increasing or decreasing behavior in $z$ of this quantity are markers either of a quintessence or of a phantom nature of the dark energy, respectively.
+In fact, we have shown in Figure~\ref{fig:H0z_two}, that, for $w(z)>-1$ the derivative $d\mathcal{H}_0/dz$ is always positive, while becoming negative when $w(z)<-1$, the case $w(z)=1$ (i.e., a $\Lambda$CDM-model) clearly implies, as it must, a uniform effective running Hubble constant within the studied redshift range.

 Based on this theoretical assessment, we studied here three different models: i) $w$CDM-model ; ii) a specific CPL model with $w_0=w_a$ called CPL'; iii) a dynamics characterized by a process of dark energy creation by the varying cosmological field (DDE model).
-The $w$CDM and DDE always imply a monotonic (increasing or decreasing) behavior of $\mathcal{H}_0(z)$, while the CPL' model allows for a local maximum or minimum of $\mathcal{H}_0(z)$, in correspondence to a given redshift value $z_c\sim 0.2$.
+The $w$CDM and DDE imply a monotonic (either increasing or decreasing) behavior of $\mathcal{H}_0(z)$ in the low-redshift regime, whereas the CPL' model allows for a local maximum or minimum of $\mathcal{H}_0(z)$, in correspondence to a given redshift value $z_c\sim 0.2$.